Revitalizing the Toronto Waterfront

-HR&A provides strategic real estate and economic advice to Waterfront Toronto on the largest urban regeneration project in North America.
+HR&A advised Waterfront Toronto on real estate and economic development strategies to revitalize the Toronto Waterfront.
+Once completed, this $1.5 billion project will be the largest urban regeneration project in North America.

-HR&A provided economic analysis underpinning some of the most significant infrastructure decisions in the waterfront lands.
+HR&A provided economic analysis underpinning some of the most significant infrastructure decisions in the Toronto waterfront lands.

-HR&A is producing the economic cost-benefit analysis for the Integrated Environmental Assessment and Urban Design Study (EA) of options to replace, improve, or remove a segment of the elevated Gardiner Expressway east of downtown Toronto.
+HR&A produced the economic cost-benefit analysis for the Integrated Environmental Assessment and Urban Design Study of options to replace, improve, or remove a segment of the elevated Gardiner Expressway east of downtown Toronto.
 Additionally, HR&A helped to structure and organize an international design competition examining urban design implications of the alternatives.

-HR&A is supporting master planning for a key privately-owned waterfront site.
+HR&A supported master planning for a key privately-owned waterfront site.

-For a critical “gateway” site whose development will support the growth of the waterfront as a residential and retail destination as well as the financing of future public infrastructure investment, HR&A is working collaboratively with a world class design team to create a master plan that will integrate retail and food and beverage uses with dense urban housing and a vibrant public realm.
-HR&A provides strategic development advice on master planning feasibility, land use regulation, financial sustainability, and the programming of open space and the public realm.
+For a critical site whose development will support the growth of the Toronto waterfront as a residential and retail destination, as well as the financing of future public infrastructure investment, HR&A collaborated with a world-class design team to create a master plan that will integrate retail and food and beverage uses with dense urban housing and a vibrant public realm.
+HR&A provided strategic development advice on master planning feasibility, land use regulation, financial sustainability, and the programming of open space and the public realm.